What Is A Trug?

 Among all the tools in a gardener’s shed, the trug holds a special place.
 Many become heirlooms, passed down through families.
 I am often asked to repair trugs that can be 30 or 40 years old, brought in with stories like: “This was my grandad’s trug; I really want to keep using it.”

-Even though repairing a trug often takes longer than making a new one, the joy of restoring a family treasure makes it so worthwhile, so out of respect for its history, I charge less for the repairs than a new one.
+Even though repairing a trug often takes longer than making a new one, the joy of restoring a family treasure makes it so worthwhile, so out of respect for its history, I charge far less for the repair than the buying of a new one.